threefoldfoundation/info_sdk/README.md

     To contribute to TF Grid 2.2 Manual, please create a pull request by comparing your working branch to 'development_testnet' for edits approval.

+### Creating Issues
+When creating a new issue, please identify if it's an issue from TF Grid Manual 2.1 or TF Grid Manual 2.2.
+Title example:
+MANUAL 2.1 - Create a tutorial on installing wireguard MANUAL 2.2 - Add placeholder for intro.md

 ### Run the wiki yourself